vasike/commerce-2.x-slides/README.md

 # Commerce 2.x Presentation

-To view these slides head to http://dwkitchen.github.io/commerce-2.x-slides
+To view these slides head to http://vasike.github.io/commerce-2.x-slides

 ## Contributors

 The content of the presentation has been curated by

 * Ryan Szrama
 * Bojan Zivanovic
 * David Kitchen
+* Tavi Toporjinschi

 ## License